dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 Compiled bindings improve data binding performance in .NET MAUI applications by resolving binding expressions at compile-time rather than runtime.
 In addition, this compile-time validation of binding expressions enables a better developer troubleshooting experience because invalid bindings are reported as build errors.

+> [!IMPORTANT]
+> Compiled bindings are required instead of string-based bindings in NativeAOT apps, and in apps with full trimming enabled.

 ## Compiled bindings in XAML

 To use compiled bindings in XAML, set an `x:DataType` attribute on a <xref:Microsoft.Maui.Controls.VisualElement> to the type of the object that the <xref:Microsoft.Maui.Controls.VisualElement> and its children will bind to.
 It's recommended to set the `x:DataType` attribute at the same level in the view hierarchy as the `BindingContext` is set.
 However, this attribute can be re-defined at any location in a view hierarchy.